You’re Doing It Wrong

 The trick is you have to be willing to listen.

-(Could crap like the below be part of the problem, btw?)
+(Could shit like the below be part of the problem, btw?)